 - Viral serologies may be useful.

 - Scintigraphy is a more accurate test.
 It involves the use of radio-labelled substances which are administered intravenously and then detected by the use of serial abdominal X-rays.
 The two common agents used are technetium Tc 99m labelled dextran or human serum albumin.
+This test is expensive and time-consuming and is usually reserved for patients who have a negative A1AT test.

 - Upper and/or lower endoscopy and mucosal biopsies may be needed to elucidate underlying causes.